Internet Wala Love: Plot

 Jai Mittal and Aadhya Verma live miles apart but are connected via social media.
 Completely extroverted Jai is a radio jockey at the Ishq FM radio channel.
 Introverted Aadhya works as scriptwriter and radio jockey on the same channel.
 Their paths keep crossing; they later strike an anonymous relationship via online chats.
 Aadhya falls in love with Jai who eventually realises his feelings too.
-Karan and Ragini Singh enter to destroy the Mittals for their sister Shruti's revenge, in the disguise of children of Aadhya's father's friend.
+Karan and Ragini Singh enter to destroy the Mittals for their sister Shruti's revenge, in the disguise as children of Aadhya's father's friend.
 Jai and Aadhya find out their true intentions.
 Jai learns about Shruti and is accused of ruining her life.
 Paralysed and non-responsive, she finally admits she'd falsely accused Jai.
 Karan and Ragini are forgiven.
 Jai and Aadhya hug each other and unite.